Šērūʾa-ēṭirat

-Šērūʾa-ēṭirat lived into Ashurbanipal's reign, although her eventual fate is unknown; she was married to the Scythian king Bartatua and became the mother of his successor Madyes; a later Aramaic story has her play a central role in attempting to broker peace between Ashurbanipal and Shamash-shum-ukin on the eve of their civil war in 652 BCE and disappearing after Ashurbanipal kills his brother.
+Šērūʾa-ēṭirat lived into Ashurbanipal's reign, although her eventual fate is unknown; she may have married the Scythian king Bartatua and have become the mother of his successor Madyes; a later Aramaic story has her play a central role in attempting to broker peace between Ashurbanipal and Shamash-shum-ukin on the eve of their civil war in 652 BCE and disappearing after Ashurbanipal kills his brother.

 Biography

 Esarhaddon, who reigned as king of Assyria from 681 to 669 BCE, had several daughters, but Šērūʾa-ēṭirat is the only one known by name.
 Her name frequently appears in contemporary inscriptions.
 At least one other daughter, though unnamed, is known from lists of the royal children and Šērūʾa-ēṭirat is explicitly designated as the "eldest daughter", meaning there would have been other princesses.
 Because lists of the royal children are inconsistent in order, it is difficult to determine the age of Šērūʾa-ēṭirat relative to her male siblings.
 She is usually listed after the crown princes Ashurbanipal (who was set to inherit Assyria) and Shamash-shum-ukin (who was set to inherit Babylon) but ahead of the younger brothers Aššur-mukin-paleʾa and Aššur-etel-šamê-erṣeti-muballissu.
 As such, she seems to have ranked third among the royal children, despite there being more than two sons.
 She was older than Ashurbanipal and one theory in regards to her high status is that she might have been the oldest of Esarhaddon's children.

 Šērūʾa-ēṭirat's name is listed among the names of her brothers in a document concerning the foods and potential gifts of the New Year's celebration and she is also named in a grant by Ashurbanipal.
 She also appears in a medical report on the royal family from 669 BCE.
 She is known to have performed sacrifices to the god Nabu together with the male children and to have been present at events and ceremonial banquets alongside her male siblings.
 She also appears in a text from the reign of Esarhaddon or Ashurbanipal wherein Nabu-nadin-shumi, the chief exorcist in Babylonia, writes to the princess to say that he is praying for her father and for her.